Loomis, California: Culture

-The biggest event in Loomis is the Eggplant Festival which offers entertainment, arts and crafts, food, and children's activities.
+The biggest event in Loomis is the Fruit Shed Festival (formerly the Eggplant Festival) which offers entertainment, arts and crafts, food, and children's activities.
 2012 was the 25th anniversary of the Eggplant Festival.
 Smaller festivities include the Loomis Friday Night Family Fest during summer and the Cowpoke Fall Gathering.

 Economy

-Loomis has a small downtown centered around Taylor Road and Horseshoe Bar Road which includes a Raley's Supermarket, numerous small restaurants, and an assortment of small shops.

 As of May 2019 Loomis was estimated to have a civilian workforce of 3,793 representing 59% of the total population.
 Approximately 30.1% of the population has a bachelor's degree or higher.

 The median household income was estimated to be $75,691 in 2017 with a per capita income of $38,415.
 An estimated 7.6% of the population were considered persons in poverty.

 In 2012, Loomis had 835 registered businesses.
 454 were considered men-owned, 153 were considered woman-owned, 133 were considered minority-owned, and 150 were considered veteran-owned.